so1icitx/my-tools/README.md

 ---

 ## Contributions
 - **Feedback**: Suggestions or bug reports?
-Send me an email at 'tojitiktok@proton.me'.
+Send me an email at 'so1citix.zone242@passinbox.com'.
 - **Collaboration**: Feel free to fork and submit pull requests with improvements!
 - **New Tools**: I’ll update this README as I develop more tools—stay tuned!